Prescriptions

 • Or any other pharmacy of your choice

-Boots and Seaview Pharmacy offer a personal prescription delivery service, reach out to them direct for more information.
+Some pharmacies offer a personal prescription delivery service, reach out to them direct for more information.

-You can change your chosen pharmacy anytime:
+• You can change your nominated pharmacy at any time.

 If you have questions about your medicine, your local pharmacist can assist you.
 They can also answer questions about over-the-counter medicines you can buy without a prescription